OSCA-Kampala-Chapter/First-contribution-practice/README.md

 <img align="right" width="300" src="https://res.cloudinary.com/dkfj0v8ow/image/upload/v1633874531/Screenshot_2021-10-10_at_17.01.52_sdbuzh.png" alt="clone this repository" />

-Click on the clone button (green in colour).
-This gives you a copy of the project.
-Its now yours to play around with

 - Using git on your local machine.
 Do this to download the forked copy of this repo to your computer

 ```